yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 *Please be specific, and provide only information that applies to the proposal and its objectives.
 Wherever possible, use quantified indicators and targets.*

 *Describe how your project will contribute to the expected impacts set out in the work programme, under the relevant topic;*

+This project will directly contribute to the expected impacts set out in the work programme.

 *Describe any barriers/obstacles, and any framework conditions (such as regulation and standards), that may determine whether and to what extent the expected impacts will be achieved.
 (This should not include any risk factors concerning implementation, as covered in section 3.2.)*